“There is nothing more fatal for our musical sense, than to allow ourselves – by the hour – to hear musical sounds without really listening to them”

 - Zoom H6.
 6-track audio recorder with 24 bit, 96K capability.

 - Zoom Q4n.
-Exceptional video & audio, yet still convenient to use.
+Handy for video & audio.

 Using a Recorder